Straminella printzenii

-Lecanora printzenii is a species of crustose lichen in the family Lecanoraceae.
-Originally found in Spain, it was described as new to science in 2011.
-It shares several characteristics with lichens of the Lecanora varia group but is differentiated by its unique sequence in the internal transcribed spacer (ITS) region of its DNA and by several distinctive physical characteristics.
+Straminella printzenii is a species of crustose lichen in the family Lecanoraceae.
+It was described from Spain in 2011 and is a lichenicolous species that grows on other lichens, especially Umbilicaria.
+Recent phylogenetic work resurrected the genus Straminella for the former Lecanora varia group and transferred this species to it.

 Taxonomy

-Lecanora printzenii was first described by Sergio Pérez-Ortega, Mercedes Vivas Rebuelta, and Josef Hafellner in 2011.
-The name pays tribute to lichenologist Christian Printzen of Frankfurt, Germany, in recognition of his significant contributions to the taxonomy of yellow Lecanora species.
+The species was first described in 2011 as Lecanora printzenii by Sergio Pérez-Ortega, Mercedes Vivas Rebuelta, and Josef Hafellner.
+The epithet honours lichenologist Christian Printzen of Frankfurt, Germany, in recognition of his work on the taxonomy of yellow Lecanora species.

-The species belongs to the Lecanora varia group, whose taxonomy was recently revised by several studies.
-DNA sequencing and molecular phylogenetic analysis shows that L. printzenii is closely related to other members of this group, such as L. varia, L. burgaziae, and L. densa.
+Straminella printzenii belongs to the Lecanora varia species group (now treated as Straminella), whose taxonomy has been revised in several studies.
+DNA sequencing and molecular phylogenetic analyses show that it is closely related to other members of this group, such as S. varia, S. burgaziae, and S. densa.
+The type specimen was collected in August 2007 in the Parque natural de las Lagunas Glaciares de Neila (Castilla and León, Spain).
+Paratype material was distributed in the seventh fascicle of the exsiccata series "Lichenicolous Biota" (no. 176), on an unspecified species of Umbilicaria.

-The type specimen of L. printzenii was discovered by the first author in August 2007, in the Parque natural de las Lagunas Glaciares de Neila, in the Castilla and León region of Spain.
-Paratype material of Lecanora printzenii was included in the seventh fascicle of the exsiccata series "Lichenicolous Biota" (no. 176), where it is hosted by an unspecified species of Umbilicaria.
+In 2025, a seven-locus phylogenetic study of Lecanora sensu lato resurrected Straminella for the former Lecanora varia group and made the new combination Straminella printzenii for this species.